 The successful economic performance of an enterprise is a prerequisite for the growth and security of its employees.
 The role of productivity, therefore, assumes great importance.

-Improving productivity has always been a live issue for managements.
-As the profitability of an organization mostly depends on improvement in productivity, therefore, managers are always striving to find ways for achieving the target of improved productivity.
+Improving productivity has always been a live issue for management.
+As the profitability of an organization mostly depends on improvement in productivity.
+Therefore, managers are always striving to find ways for achieving the target of improved productivity.

 Productivity is usually defined mechanically, as the ratio between input and the output.
 But, it is, in fact, an organizational challenge encompassing the human, cultural, technological and moral aspects.
-It is an all-out effort in every sphere of activity of the organization towards achieving the target of most efficient management of all the available resources.
+It is an all-out effort in every sphere of activity of the organization.
+An effort towards achieving the target of the most efficient management of all the available resources.

 “Money”, ‘Machine”, “Material” and “Method” all have their share of importance for increasing productivity but, it is “Man” i.e. the human resource which dominates the show.
 No amount of money, technological ingenuity or work innovation will do the trick.
 Unless the most vital resource, i.e. the human resource is ready to rise to the occasion there is no chance of meeting this challenge.
 Undue emphasis on engineering aspects may affect the esprit de corps and culture of the Organization.
 Thus the human resource of the organization should form the focal point for any movement towards increasing productivity.

-Right, Leadership can inspire the employees towards peak performance.
+Right, Leadership can inspire employees towards peak performance.
 We are passing through a time of change.
 Autocracy is giving way to democracy.
 There is a growing hatred for any form of force or authority.
-Managers cannot remain oblivious of the happenings around them.
+Managers cannot remain oblivious to the happenings around them.
 They must change their style to suit the realities of the time.
-It is time leadership through example and excellence replace the leadership through status and authority.
+It is time leadership through example and excellence replaces the leadership through status and authority.

 Management must set very high-performance standards for its own work if it warns its workforce to follow suit.
-Management inefficiencies in the form of ill planning, inadequate safety arrangements, worn out equipment, irregular supply of raw material, inability to take a decision at the right time result in the management becoming a target of ridicule and affect the morale of employees.
-Management should make sure smooth and hazard-free operations if it wants to prove its credentials before the employees.
+Inefficiencies in the form of ill planning, inadequate safety arrangements, worn out equipment, irregular supply of raw material, inability to take a decision at the right time result in the management becoming a target of ridicule and affect the morale of employees.
+The top team should make sure smooth and hazard-free operations if it wants to prove its credentials before the employees.

-Once the management is able to convince its workforce about its own integrity, credibility and efficiency the next step is for the managers to inspire, guide and improve the quality of their work.
-The foremost step is this connection would be the very concept of work.
-Work should not remain only as a mode of earning livelihood, but a source of self- satisfaction and self-realization.
-Thus, careful job- design and placement taking into account worker’s ability, skills, mental orientation and versatility is of paramount importance.
-It is necessary to follow the principle of the right person at the right job at the right time.
+Once the management is able to convince its workforce about its own integrity, credibility, and efficiency the next step is for the managers to inspire, guide and improve the quality of their work.
+The foremost step in this connection would be the very concept of work.
+Work should not remain only as a mode of earning a livelihood, but a source of self- satisfaction and self-realization.
+Thus, careful job- design and placement taking into account worker’s ability, skills, mental orientation, and versatility is of paramount importance.
+It is necessary to follow the principle of the right person in the right job at the right time.
 Workers should also have complete knowledge of the job they are doing not only in the sense of its immediate implications but its wholesome effect and contribution towards the company’s objectives.

 Productivity is often confused merely with more work by the workforce.
 However, it relates more to better planning than the squeezing of the workforce to the last limit.
 It represents an improvement in the working qualities of employees by innovations in planning and organizing the available resources.
 Improving performance is more a result of intelligent planning and effective implementation than the extra sweating of the workers.
 The efficiency of the workers cannot be increased by overburdening them with work, but by reorganizing their work in such a way that they are able to apply their skills in the most effective manner.

-Management must pursue the objective of higher productivity not merely for its own benefit, but as a source of continuous improvement in the lives of employees.
-Matching the needs of the workforce to the achievement of organizational objectives, provide the right kind of impetus for peak performance.
-The employees began to attach themselves with the successes of the organization.
-It is, therefore necessary that company’s prosperity be reflected in the living standards of its employees.
+Management must pursue the objective of higher productivity not merely for its own benefit, It should see it as a source of continuous improvement in the lives of employees.
+Matching the needs of the workforce to the achievement of organizational objectives is key.
+This provides the right kind of impetus for peak performance.
+The employees began to attach themselves to the successes of the organization.
+It is, therefore necessary that company’s prosperity is reflected in the living standards of its employees.